Awaiting image

 If you have any concerns regarding your child’s attendance, please feel free to contact me.
 I am available every day and am based in the school office.

-Hi, my name is Jenny Slinger and I am the Safeguarding Lead at Knighton Mead.
+Hello, my name is Rebecca Smith.
+I am the Principal, Designated Safeguarding Lead (DSL) and Curriculum Lead at Knighton Mead Primary Academy.

 My role is to ensure the welfare and safety of all children who attend Knighton Mead Primary Academy.
 At Knighton Mead, we believe that pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any pupil in distress and are confident about applying our safeguarding processes to avert and alleviate any such problems.
 Through regular training, all staff are equipped with the necessary skills and knowledge to safeguard pupils from all forms of abuse.